bhavankumar2911/snippetlly/README.md

 - User authentication 🔐
 - Users can create projects
 - Each project could have a list of code snippets related to the project
-- Projects could be either be public or private 🌍
+- Projects could be either public or private 🌍
 - The project owner can add members to the project
 - Code snippets can be upvoted and bookmarked 🔖